Candidate48/junit4Wiki/Test-fixtures.md

 There are four fixture annotations: two for class-level fixtures and two for method-level ones.
 At the class level, you have `@BeforeClass` and `@AfterClass`, and at the method (or test) level, you have `@Before` and `@After`.

-A deeper explanation of fixtures, and how they could also be implemebnted using `Rules` is discussed here: https://garygregory.wordpress.com/2011/09/25/understaning-junit-method-order-execution/
+A deeper explanation of fixtures, and how they could also be implemented using `Rules` is discussed here: https://garygregory.wordpress.com/2011/09/25/understaning-junit-method-order-execution/

 An example of usage: